EFQM Model explained

-EFQM wants to support managers and directors in training, sharing ideas and innovating with the aid of the so-called EFQM model as a common framework.
+EFQM wants to create a culture, support managers and directors in training, sharing ideas and innovating with the aid of the so-called EFQM model as a common framework.

-The EFQM model is the most popular quality tool in Europe, used by more than 30.000 organisations to improve performance.
+The EFQM Model or EFQM business excellence model is the most popular quality management tool in Europe, used by more than 30.000 organisations to improve performance, create sustainable results and driving performance.
 It supports you to self-assess and reflect.
 84% of our members say that the EFQM model helps to improve their organisation.

 The five organizational areas indicate how these objectives can be achieved: